-For the first stage of retrieval, we report step by step how our models evolved during the competition.
-We note that some editing of the history was done in order to make it more concise, but this is pretty much the order in which things evolved during the two months of MIRACL.
+For the first stage of retrieval, we report step by step how our models evolved during the two months of preparing for the MIRACL competition.
 We detail our results in the dev set, with incrementing tables of results, leading to the final hybrid that will be used for reranking.

 2.1 The initial baseline

 We start with the baseline provided by the organizers which include an mDPR model trained on mMARCO and BM25.
 We ensemble these models and generate HYBRID 0, which we present in Table 1.
-We already start noticing that ensembling is strong in this dataset, as the ensemble has almost 1.4× the effectiveness (nDCG@10) of mDPR which was the better model in the ensemble and the recall@100 is already close to 90%.
+We already start noticing that ensembling is strong in this dataset, as the ensemble has almost 1.4× the effectiveness (nDCG@10) of mDPR, which was the stronger model in the ensemble, and the Recall@100 is already close to 90%.

 Table 1: Baselines provided by the organizers.
 Just a simple hybrid is a good baseline.